VIEW EXECUTIVE BOARD PROFILES

 Matthew Windows: Elected Member

-Matt is very much an understated sportsman having excelled in numerous sports, not least to the successes of Gloucestershire County Cricket Club; he is now heavily involved in the junior section of Chew Valley Rugby Club where he spends much of his Sunday mornings!
+Matthew continues to be dedicated to sport and is now heavily involved in the junior section of Chew Valley Rugby Club, where he spends much of his Sunday mornings!